 \begin{conj} We have $\tilde{\bA}^{\dagger,r,\aff}_{K_\infty} = \tilde{\bA}^{\dagger,r,\an}_{K_\infty}$. \end{conj}

-\begin{remark} One significant difficulty of Conjecture~\ref{C:locally analytic1} is the lack of an obvious construction of $G$-stable affinoid models.
-One case where this does not arise is when $K_\infty$ is the division field of a formal group, in which case the formal group law can be used to construct such models (as in \cite{berger-multi}).
-It may be possible to extend this construction to some additional cases in which $K_\infty$ arises by adjoining iterated inverse images of a finite rational map (e.g., the preperiodic points of an arithmetic dynamical system); the one-dimensional case of this has been treated by Cais and Davis (in preparation). \end{remark}
+\begin{remark} The definition of locally analytic vectors above (and in Definition~\ref{D:locally analytic vectors} below) is in the style of Schneider--Teitelbaum \cite{schneider-teitelbaum} and Emerton \cite{emerton}.
+One significant difficulty with Conjecture~\ref{C:locally analytic1} is the lack of an obvious construction of $G$-stable affinoid models.
+One case where this does not arise is when $K_\infty$ is the division field of a formal group, in which case the formal group law can be used to construct such models (as in \cite{berger-multi}) and then prove Conjecture~\ref{C:locally analytic1} (as in \cite{berger-multi2}).
+It may be possible to extend this construction to some additional cases in which $K_\infty$ arises by adjoining iterated inverse images of a finite rational map (e.g., the preperiodic points of an arithmetic dynamical system); the one-dimensional case of this has been treated by Cais--Davis \cite{cais-davis}. \end{remark}

 \begin{defn} For $T$ a finite free $\ZZ_p$-module equipped with a continuous $G_K$-action, for $r>0$ put

 This is a module over $\tilde{\bA}^{\dagger,r}_{K_\infty}$, and by the proof of \cite[Theorem~2.4.5]{kedlaya-newphigamma} (see also \cite[\S 8]{kedlaya-liu1}), the induced map